panda3d/panda3d-docs/programming/threading.rst

    # RIGHT:
    from direct.stdpy import thread

-For the Python module "threading", Panda3D offers two equivalents, "threading" and "threading2", which you can find both in direct.stdpy also.
-The "threading" module implements the threading module with a thin layer over Panda's threading constructs.
+For the Python module :py:mod:`threading`, Panda3D offers two equivalents, :py:mod:`~direct.stdpy.threading` and :py:mod:`~direct.stdpy.threading2`, which
+you can find both in :py:mod:`direct.stdpy` also.
+The :py:mod:`~direct.stdpy.threading` module implements the threading module with a thin layer over Panda's threading constructs.
 As such, the semantics are close to, but not precisely, the semantics documented for Python's standard threading module.
-If you really do require strict adherence to Python's semantics, see the threading2 module instead.
+If you really do require strict adherence to Python's semantics, see the :py:mod:`~direct.stdpy.threading2` module instead.

-In fact, the threading2 module is a bald-face copy of Python's threading module from Python 2.5, with a few lines at the top to import Panda's thread reimplementation instead of the system thread module, and so it is therefore layered on top of Panda's thread implementation.
+In fact, the :py:mod:`~direct.stdpy.threading2` module is a bald-face copy of Python's :py:mod:`threading` module from Python 2.5, with a few lines at the top to import Panda's thread reimplementation instead of the system thread module, and so it is therefore layered on top of Panda's thread implementation.

 However, if you don't need such strict adherence to Python's original semantics, the "threading" module is probably a better choice.
 It is likely to be slightly